suncoast-devs/handbook/lessons/js-intro/lecture.md

 # Objects

-Similar to other languages objects are a combination of state and behavior.
+Similar to other languages, objects are a combination of state and behavior.

 In TypeScript, an object is a standalone entity with properties and type.
 Compare it with a cup, for example.
 A cup is an object with properties.
 A cup has a color, a design, weight, and a material.
 In the same way, TypeScript objects can have properties, which define their characteristics.